joergkrause/nyaf/docs/md/docs/lib/router.md

 ~~~

 There is no difference on the link side, the decision to address another outlet is made in the configuration only.
-If the outlet doesn't exists nothing happens and a warning appears on the console (in DEBUG mode).
+If the outlet doesn't exist nothing happens and a warning appears on the console (in DEBUG mode).

 > In the example I use routes that look like child routes.
 That's a hint for the intended behavior, but it's technically not necessary doing so.
 The resolver is very simple and doesn't care about routes, it's just matching the string and seeking the outlet.

 ### Additional Data

 The last example showed another field `data`.
 This is a dictionary with arbitrary data just stored here.
 If you setup a navigation dynamically based on the configuration data you can control the behavior in a well defined way.
-However, There is no code intercepting these data, it's task of the implementer to do something useful here.
+However, there is no code intercepting these data, it's the task of the implementer to do something useful here.

+#### Special Values

 If you use `data: { title: 'Some Title' } ` the value in the field *title* is being copied to the websites `title` field.
 That way it appears on the tab (or header bar in Electron).
 If it's omitted, it's not being set at all.